-D.14.1 Introduction 244 D.14.2 Example: Attaching all attachments of a ticket to the child ticket 244 D.14.2 Example: Attaching all attachments of a ticket to the child ticket 244
+D.14.1 Introduction D.14.2 Example: Attaching all attachments of a ticket to the child ticket235

 In ConSol CM, you can add attachments to tickets.
 These attachments can be of various file types and can be opened directly from the ticket history, provided the client machine has the correct application installed.
 For a detailed explanation about how to work with attachments, please refer to the ConSol CM User Manual.